Squidiis/Shiro/README.md

 <h4 align="center">
     Owner and developer is <a href="https://github.com/Squidiis">Squidi</a>
-    Official discord server for the Shiro discord bot project
+    <br>Official discord server for the Shiro discord bot project
 </h4>

 <h4 align="center">